Introduction

 - Basic visualization capabilities (Honestly SolidWorks Visualize is pretty disappointing so far....)

-- We only really need to focus on spaces where there are significant design choices to be made; no real need for toilet or bedroom design given the limited space
+- We only really need to focus on spaces where there are significant design choices to be made; no real need for toilet or bedroom modelling given the limited space and furnishing options

 - Ability to leverage existing community-made components (e.g. Herman Miller chair 3D models), while checking individual usage licenses